-- She studies here in this school.
+Elliot studies here in this school.

-- The museum has a music store nearby.
+The museum has a music store nearby.

-- She headed west where the library is.
+She headed west where the library is.

-- Lucas lives behind the mall.
+Billy lives behind the mall.

-- Patricia is running around the track.
+Cowy is running around the track.

-- This is your book, I’ll put it here.
+This is your book, I’ll put it here.

-- Pablo headed north to visit his mom.
+Baby Bot headed north to visit his mom.

-As their name stated, the adverbs of time describe when things happen, for how long they happened, or even for how long and how frequently an action happened.
+As their name stated, the adverbs of time describe when things happen, for how long they happened, or even for how frequently an action happened.
 These adverbs are usually placed at the end of the sentence, but their position in the sentence can be switched if the person needs to emphasize something in particular.